MislavJaksic/College-Labs/APR/README.md

 APR stands for "Analiza i projektiranje računalom" (eng.
 Computer Aided Analysis and Design).

-### Syllabus

-The following algorithms and concepts were taught during the course, but were not implemented:
-* Fibonacci section search, Gauss-Newton, Levenberg-Marquardt, determining the stability of numerical integration methods, calculating floating point precision

 ### Laboratory exercises

 * Lab_1: matrix class similar to numpy, LU and LUP decomposition, back and forward substitution